mdsufz/MuDoGeR/README.md

 * Information about the system requirements of the **MuDoGeR** can be found in the following hyperlink: [System requirements](https://github.com/mdsufz/MuDoGeR/blob/master/README.md#system-requirements).
 * Detailed instructions for the installation of the **MuDoGeR** tools can be found in the following hyperlink: [Installation](https://github.com/mdsufz/MuDoGeR/blob/master/README.md#installation).
 * The simplified usage of the **MuDoGeR** can be found in the following hyperlink: [MuDoGeR simplified usage](https://github.com/mdsufz/MuDoGeR#mudoger-simplified-usage).
-*  To use the individual working conda environments created by MuDoGeR for each of the used tools go [here](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md#using-the-tools-independently).
+* To use the individual working conda environments created by MuDoGeR for each of the used tools, go [here](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md#using-the-tools-independently).

 # System requirements

 **MuDoGeR makes it easy to install and run a group of complex software and dependencies.** More than 20 bioinformatics tools and several complex software dependencies are present in MuDoGeR.
 Hopefully, you won't have to worry too much about it.
 We designed an installation script that should take care of every dependency for you.
 You can find the **MuDoGeR** installation tutorial [here](https://github.com/mdsufz/MuDoGeR/blob/master/README.md#installation).

-Keep in mind that the MuDoGeR pipeline requires some computer power and you probably won't be able to run it on a laptop.
-The complete software installation requires approximately 170 GB, but **MAKER2**, from **Module 4** uses 99 GB of that space since it requires the database to be installed in a specific manner.
+Keep in mind that the MuDoGeR pipeline requires some computer power, and you probably won't be able to run it on a laptop.
+The complete software installation requires approximately 170 GB, but **MAKER2**, from **Module 4**, uses 99 GB of that space since it requires the database to be installed in a specific manner.
 See [Module 4 setup](https://github.com/mdsufz/MuDoGeR/blob/master/installation/genemark_maker2_installation.md).
 The complete database requirements, considering all tools, is around 439.9 GB.
-However, you don't need to install all MuDoGeR's Modules to use it.
+However, you don't need to install all of MuDoGeR's Modules to use it.

 MuDoGeR is designed to support only Linux x64 systems.
-As for the resource requirements, the MuDoGeR framework uses software that requires a large amount of RAM (e.g **GDTB-Tk**, **MetaWRAP** ).
+As for the resource requirements, the MuDoGeR framework uses software that requires a large amount of RAM (e.g. **GDTB-Tk**, **MetaWRAP** ).
 Specific resource requirements vary depending on your data and its sequencing depth.
 We recommend the user provide at least 180 GB of RAM.
 Therefore, for the assembly process, **MuDoGeR** attempts to calculate the amount of memory necessary for **metaSPades** (on step **1.b**).
 The user should be aware that samples with higher expected diversity require a higher amount of memory.

 Consequently, we suggest you install and run **MuDoGeR** using your available high-performance computer or in cloud services such as [AWS](https://aws.amazon.com/ec2/?nc2=h_ql_prod_fs_ec2), [Google cloud](https://cloud.google.com/compute#section-8), or, for researchers in Germany, the [de.NBI](https://www.denbi.de/)